 - Acute inflammation

 - Corticosteroid injections – wait minimum 6 weeks after local injections

 Radial Shockwave Therapy is indicated and has shown outstanding results when treating:

 - Trigger Points

 - Tennis Elbow or Golfer’s Elbow

 - Shin Splints

 - Achilles Tendinopathy

 - Plantar Fasciitis Cellulite

-There is a small number of side effects individuals can experience when being treated with Shockwave Therapy.
+There is a small number of side effects individuals can experience when being treated with ESWT.
 Local redness can appear almost immediately after treatment, as blood flow increases.
 Some may experience local pain (speak to your therapist before taking pain relief), swelling, petechia (red spots) and bruising.
 They can appear in up to 2 days after the treatment and may last for as long as 10 days.